O'Keefe wants to end career a Swan

-SYDNEY Swan Ryan O'Keefe wants to stay with the club beyond the duration of his new contract after failing to get traded to a Melbourne club last year.
+Ryan O'Keefe says he wants to play with the Swans beyond the expiration of his new contract

 O'Keefe finally agreed to a new four-year contract after initially looking to be traded back to his home city of Melbourne.